Barbara Palvin: Career

-When she was 13, she was discovered on the streets of Budapest by a modelling scout while walking with her mother.
+When she was 13, she was discovered on the streets of Budapest by a modeling scout while walking with her mother.
 She shot her first editorial in 2006 for Spur Magazine, and subsequently moved to Asia where she maintained a steady stream of bookings.
 Since then, Palvin has been on the cover of L'Officiel, Vogue, Marie Claire, Glamour, Elle, Allure, GQ, Harper's Bazaar, and Numéro.
 Palvin has appeared in campaigns for Armani Exchange, H&M, Victoria's Secret, and Pull & Bear.
-In February 2012, she became an ambassador for L'Oréal Paris.
-In 2016, Palvin was revealed to be a part of the Sports Illustrated Swimsuit Rookie Class.